 Put the empty jug underneath the filled one.
 Pop open the airlock on the top jug and lower your siphon inside, but not to the bottom.

 Take the siphon’s other end, and suck on it as hard as possible.
-You should taste just a hint of wine before stopping.
+You should taste just a hint of sweet wine, before stopping.

 Quickly now!
 Stick that end into the empty jug, and wait for it to fill up.